 Mount KenyaFood and Accommodation

-Mount Kenya food and accommodation
+Mount Kenya food and Accommodation

-Huts and Camps
+Huts and Camps on Mount Kenya

 All the campsites have latrines which are wooden huts with a floor and usually a long drop.
-Some latrines are worse than others, and it is not the job of the Rangers to clean them.
+Some latrines are worse than others, and it is not the job of the rangers to clean them.
 Company staff can do this job, but under duress, since many of the problems are caused by people who miss the hole and don’t clean up afterwards.
 Sometimes a visit to a latrine can be a dispiriting experience.
 It is important to take a torch with you at night and take a responsibility to keep the huts clean.
-A small bottle of hand sanitiser is strongly reccommended for use afterwards.
+A small bottle of hand sanitiser is strongly recommended for use afterwards.
 Going to the toilet behind a bush is strictly forbidden and the Ranger has the authority to send people off the mountain if they are caught, and fine the company.

 All rubbish is collected by the staff and carried down the mountain.
 Do not throw rubbish down the long drop (toilet paper is fine) and make a habit of picking up litter that you see on the trail.
 The responsibility for keeping the mountain clean is on the shoulders of every visitor.

 All our food is fresh and the meals are tasty and well prepared and served by our staff.
-Three course meals with vegetables, fruit, salads, desserts, soups, popcorn, biscuits and a complete range of beverages including herbal teas.
+Three-course meals with vegetables, fruit, salads, desserts, soups, popcorn, biscuits and a complete range of beverages including herbal teas.
 We want you to enjoy your holiday on Kilimanjaro and that means good food!
 Our cooks are all well experienced in Western tastes so expect as an example a soup starter with bread, tomato and avocado side salad followed by chicken casserole with boiled potatoes and julienne carrots with a fresh fruit medley to finish with, and coffee and chocolate for supper.

 If you have dietary preferences then do write this on your Booking Form, and also inform Adventure Alternative staff after your arrival/briefing.
 The cooks can easily cater for most preferences, although celiacs should bring their own supplies from home.
-We cannot buy gluten free products in Kenya.
+We cannot buy gluten-free products in Kenya.

 Sweets and chocolate are all available in the shops in Nairobi and in Naro Moru, as are things like batteries, but you may want to bring your own supply from home.